jotavare/minishell/README.md

 </p>

 ## ABOUT
-The Minishell project at school 42 is an educational endeavor centered around creating a comprehensive shell program using the C programming language.
+The Minishell project at School 42 is an educational endeavor centered around creating a comprehensive shell program using the C programming language.
 It involves various aspects such as process management, signal handling, and executing commands, which contribute to a solid understanding of system programming and command-line interfaces.
 This project serves as a strong basis for tackling intricate system-level problems, progressing in software development, and collaborating effectively in a team environment.

-For further information about shell behaviour, you can consult the <a href="https://www.gnu.org/savannah-checkouts/gnu/bash/manual/">GNU Bash manual</a>.
+For further information about shell behavior, you can consult the <a href="https://www.gnu.org/savannah-checkouts/gnu/bash/manual/">GNU Bash manual</a>.

 <a href="https://github.com/jotavare/minishell/blob/master/subject/en_subject_minishell.pdf">Click here</a> for the subject of this project.